barbara-xiong/N-Orbit/README.md

 Several neighborhood detection methods have been developed in recent years including our lab's own method, [CytoCommunity](https://github.com/huBioinfo/CytoCommunity).
 However, downstream methods to quantify TCN changes across conditions (e.g. time, clinical subtypes) beyond the level of cell type enrichment are limited.
 To achieve this goal, we introduce a distance-based approach, centered around a novel N-Orbit formalism of a neighborhood.

-The N-Orbit structure, derived from that of the n-hop, encodes the level of proximity of each possible cell type to each cell in a TCN.
+The N-Orbit structure, encodes the proximity of each possible cell type to each cell in a TCN.
 The focus on proximity, rather than exact subgraph connections, allows for increased computational efficiency and greater instances of each structure.
 N-Orbits can be formulated as vectors, allowing for calculation of pairwise distance between two N-Orbit structures using their Manhattan distance.
 Distances between neighborhoods can then be computed from the minimum total distance between their representative set of N-Orbits.
 Pairwise neighborhood distances can be compiled into an overall neighborhood distance matrix that can be used for clustering, projection, visualization, and other methods for analyzing neighborhoods on a global scale.

 ## **Installation**